lightswitch05/gaussCrack/README.md

 The algorithm steps taken by this application are outlined in the [securelist.com blog](https://www.securelist.com/en/blog/208193781/The_Mystery_of_the_Encrypted_Gauss_Payload)

+## Background

+Gauss Crack was created in response to the Gauss Virus.
+The Gauss Virus contains an encrypted payload designed to target computers with a very specific configuration.
+In fact, the configuration is so specific, that the exact configuration required to decrypt the encrypted payload is still unknown!
+The virus employs a very novel algorithm to ensure the payload stays encrypted until its needed.
+Gauss Crack mimics the algorithm in an attempt to find the correct configuration so the payload can finally be decrypted and analyzed.
+See the [algorithm](https://www.securelist.com/en/blog/208193781/The_Mystery_of_the_Encrypted_Gauss_Payload), or [download](https://github.com/downloads/lightswitch05/gaussCrack/GaussCheck.zip) and test your system now.

 ## Code
 * Quick explination of the code:
     * [MainWindow](https://github.com/lightswitch05/gaussCrack/blob/master/application/gaussCrack/mainwindow.cpp)